sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 #### Azure Account

-In order to launch Cloudbreak on the Azure Marketplace, log in to your existing Microsoft Azure account.
+In order to launch Cloudbreak on the Azure, log in to your existing Microsoft Azure account.
 If you don't have an account, you can set it up at [https://azure.microsoft.com](https://azure.microsoft.com).

 #### Azure Roles